Where to Eat Hiroshima Ramen: 3 Famous Shops

 Shop #1: Kiyochan

-Ramen starts at a reasonable ¥650.
-If you want all the toppings (egg, dumplings, extra chashu and negi), it’s ¥1,080.
+Ramen starts at a very reasonable price, and even adding all the toppings (egg, dumplings, extra chashu, and negi) only costs a bit more.

-Kiyochan is an overall wonderful ramen experience.
+Kiyochan is an all-around wonderful ramen experience.

 Shop #2: Tsubame